ravelindev/learning_python/README.md

-# learning_python
+# learning_python in 2022
-# learning_python
+# I am trying  to learn python
-# I am tryong  to learn python and this repo have all the code I have written.
+# This repo content all the code I have written so far.